 Typical protein sources eaten with salad or assorted mixed raw vegetables:

-Additions depending on availability and mood:
+Additions to the basic salad depending on availability and mood:

 Sometimes, as a change or if we had run out of made-up dressing, we just topped our salad with cottage cheese and sprinkles of olive oil and wine vinegar.